 Blue Cheese Dressing was the first salad dressing I ever tried at a restaurant, at a long-shuttered establishment called The Rose Bowl.
 It became a favorite and still is.
-Nowadays, I often pass it by because–tasty though it is–it is so laden with fat.
-Here is an option that is every bit as chunky and flavorful as the restaurant and bottle versions, but with the fat and calories slashed.
+Nowadays, I often pass it by because–tasty though it is, it’s so laden with fat.
+Happily, the following recipe is an option that is every bit as chunky and flavorful as the restaurant and bottle versions but slashes the fat and calories.
 In fact, a hefty dose of this dressing is actually high-protein, non-fat Greek yogurt!

 - 1/4 cup olive oil

 - 3/4 cup (a 6-ounce cup) plain Greek yogurt (I use Chobani non-fat for this dressing)

 - 4 ounces blue cheese, crumbled (I often use gorgonzola)

 - 2 garlic cloves, minced (if I’m in a hurry, I sometimes skip this)

 - kosher or sea salt and freshly ground pepper

 - 2 tablespoons fresh chives (optional but provide great added flavor)